top of page

 2 Miles: Historic Smithtown Village, Golf

-3 Miles: Long Island Sound, State Park, Long Island Railroad
+3 Miles: LI Sound, State Park, Railroad

 5 Miles: Wineries, Breweries, Museums